Our tours

 Tour.Medieval

+On our tour we bring the fascinating medieval Braunschweig back to life.
 Join us to discover unique, long-vanished half-timbered houses, medieval market squares, and an ancient battlement.
 We’ll follow in the footsteps of wealthy patrician families and hardworking butchers.
 And we’ll learn where the Brunswick executioner lived and what he had to do with the “oldest profession” in the world.

 Our walk begins at Bäckerklint.
 We then pass the venerable Martino Katharineum Gymnasium, cross the Altstadtmarkt and Eiermarkt, and then through Knochenhauerstraße into the picturesque Michaelisviertel.